The UIC Library welcomes users with disabilities and is committed to providing accessible services, spaces and resources for everyone.

 Make an appointment with a librarian to discuss your research assignments and identify relevant resources.
 One option is to meet online, sharing a screen to walk through the search process together.
 To work in person with a librarian and a sign language interpreter, please use this form to request an interpreter.
 It is recommended that you allow one week’s notice for this.

-Request books from the shelf
+Request books from the shelf Heading link

-Anyone may request that books be pulled for picked up at the front desk:
+Anyone may request that books be pulled for picked up at the front desk.

-- Locate the item of interest in UIC Library Search.
+- Go to the UIC Library Search.

 - Sign in (top right)